aws-samples/sample-aws-security-incident-response-integrations/documentation/SLACK/SLACK.md

 4. **Test Slash Commands**:
    - In the incident channel, type `/security-ir status`
    - Verify you receive the current case status
-   - Try other commands like `/security-ir summarize`
+   - Try other commands like `/security-ir incident-details`

 ### Validation Checklist